Is Moonlight Basin snowsure?

 | April | 24 cm | 4.3 days |

-The average snowfall forecast during week 1 of May for Moonlight Basin is 11 cm.
-There are typically 3.4 snowy days during this week.
-Moonlight Basin prevailing weather and snow conditions during the first week of May at the middle elevation of the ski area at 2628m, based on historical averages over the last 18 years: At this time of year the normal freezing level (2731m) is very near the middle elevation of Moonlight Basin.
-Snowy weather is typical.
-On average, expect three or four days with snowfall per week in Moonlight Basin at the start of May but with a significant risk of rain falling on one or two days.
-Forecast model average snowfall for the week is 11cm.
-Day temperatures at the middle elevation in Moonlight Basin during week one of May usually get above freezing (average maximum is 1.5°C) but overnight temperatures typically fall to -0.2°C degrees so expect freeze-thaw cycles.
-On average, two days out of seven will have some sunshine.
-Mostly light winds (average 16km/h) but there is a 50% chance that the mean wind speed will be greater than more than 30km/h one day.
+The average snowfall forecast during week 3 of June for Moonlight Basin is 3 cm.
+There are typically 0.8 snowy days during this week.
+Moonlight Basin typical weather and snow conditions during the third week of June at the middle elevation of the ski area at 2628m, based on historical averages over the last 18 years: At this time of year the average freezing level (3737m) is far above the middle elevation of Moonlight Basin.
+Expect just one day with snowfall per week in Moonlight Basin in the middle of June but in an average year there are two or three days during this week each year that are wet.
+Forecast model average snowfall for the week is 3cm.
+Temperatures averaging above freezing both day and night in Moonlight Basin during week three of June with average maximum temperature 9.1°C and minimum temperature 6.6°C at the middle elevation.
+Expect the sun to come out on two or three days per week.
+Mainly light winds (average 18km/h) but the historical norm is for the mean wind to reach 30km/h one day per week.

 Snow History: Compare Resorts